dhewm/dhewm.github.io/mods.md

 Thanks a lot to Stradex for developing this awesome mod that finally allows cooperative multiplayer in dhewm3!

-* You can download the needed game data at [ModDB](https://www.moddb.com/mods/librecoop-dhewm3-coop)
+* You can download the needed game data at [ModDB](https://www.moddb.com/mods/librecoop-dhewm3-coop/downloads)
-* You can find the source at [the LibreCoop Github repo](https://github.com/Stradex/librecoop/)
+* You can find the source at [Github](https://github.com/dhewm/dhewm3-sdk/tree/librecoop/)
 * A **.dll** that works with the official dhewm3 **Windows** executable and a **.so** for Linux (on amd64 aka x86_64) is part of `dhewm3-mods_*_win32.zip` resp. `dhewm3-mods_*_Linux_amd64.tar.gz` on the [Download Page](https://github.com/dhewm/dhewm3/releases/latest)